-266 SECTION 20.
-It is the intention of the Legislature that the 267 funds herein appropriated shall be expended in compliance with 268 Section 27-104-25, Mississippi Code of 1972, that no state agency 269 shall incur obligations or indebtedness in excess of their 270 appropriation and that the responsible officers, either personally 271 or upon their official bonds, shall be held responsible for 272 actions contrary to this provision.
-273 SECTION 21.
-The money herein appropriated shall be paid by 274 the State Treasurer out of any money in the State Treasury to the 275 credit of the proper fund or funds as set forth in this act, upon 276 warrants issued by the State Fiscal Officer; and the State Fiscal 277 Officer shall issue his warrants upon requisitions signed by the 278 proper person, officer or officers, in the manner provided by law.
-279 SECTION 22.
-This act shall take effect and be in force from 280 and after July 1, 2020.
+292 submitted to the Joint Legislative Budget Committee in a format 293 and level of detail comparable to the format and level of detail 294 provided during the Fiscal Year 2022 budget request process.
+295 SECTION 21.
+Of the funds appropriated in Section 2, Five 296 Million Dollars (\$5,000,000.00) is provided for the Career and 297 Technical Advantage Program which will provide start-up costs for 298 new career and technical programs, expansion of existing career 299 and technical programs, and infrastructure for career and 300 technical program equipment, lab upgrades, and renovations to 301 sustain the programs at public community colleges.
+Fifteen 302 percent (15%) of the funds appropriated in this section shall be 303 distributed evenly to each community college and the remaining 304 eighty-five percent (85%) of the funds shall be distributed on the 305 basis of prior year career and technical full-time equivalency 306 (FTE) hours generated during the summer, fall, and spring 307 semesters for each public community college.
+308 SECTION 22.
+It is the intention of the Legislature that the 309 funds herein appropriated shall be expended in compliance with 310 Section 27-104-25, Mississippi Code of 1972, that no state agency 311 shall incur obligations or indebtedness in excess of their 312 appropriation and that the responsible officers, either personally 313 or upon their official bonds, shall be held responsible for 314 actions contrary to this provision.
+315 SECTION 23.
+The money herein appropriated shall be paid by credit of the proper fund or funds as set forth in this act, upon warrants issued by the State Fiscal Officer; and the State Fiscal Officer shall issue his warrants upon requisitions signed by the proper person, officer or officers, in the manner provided by law.